 Carlette Christmas (11:29):

 Absolutely.
 Dr Redmond, we want to thank you.
-We want to thank Louisiana Eye and Laser and we’re going to have a series this month that is going to help us better understand our eye and our eye health, what we’re at risk at and what we need to know and how to get help before it’s too late.
+We want to thank Louisiana Eye & Laser Center and we’re going to have a series this month that is going to help us better understand our eye and our eye health, what we’re at risk at and what we need to know and how to get help before it’s too late.
 Stay on point, we’re back after this.
 Welcome back everybody to the OPT network.
 As we continue our series on vision awareness month, it is critical that we understand the nuances.
-Of course we couldn’t totally understand, but Louisiana Eye and Laser is here to help us break down the importance of eye care and eye health.
+Of course we couldn’t totally understand, but Louisiana Eye & Laser Center is here to help us break down the importance of eye care and eye health.
 Dr. Patrick Redmond joins us again to talk about cataracts.
 Now they were featured in a national magazine and Dr Redmond was one of the leading and first people in our area to use something called panoptic lenses or panoptic lens.
 So tell us what that is.

 Dr. Patrick Redmond (12:36):